 Lights, Camera, Action!
 Scene 1- You Are Being Recorded

-Once a popular introduction to a television series, the narration of the words “you are being watched” referred to a computer network with a ‘mind’ of its own.
-This system owned by the government watched its citizens’ every move.
-This wasn’t done for the sake of spying necessarily, but to prevent crime by alerting the relevant authorities before it happened.
+A popular introduction to a television series began with the words “You are being watched.”
+It referred to a computer network with a ‘mind’ of its own which was owned by the government and watched its citizens’ every move.
+This wasn’t done necessarily for the sake of spying, but to prevent crime by alerting the relevant authorities before it happened.
+Cool, isn’t it?

 - your worldview